Prospective Tenants

 For properties where utilities are borne by the resident, the Property Administrator will notify residents at the time of housing allocation to provide ample time for applying for applicable services.
 Each property is associated with a specific utility service provider, either BC Hydro, UBC Utilities, Corix Utilities or Fortis, the name of which shall be provided.

 Residents are responsible for applying for their own television and internet services directly from local service providers.
-UBC recommends using either Telus or Shaw for the best and more reliable coverage and service in the area.
+UBC recommends using either Telus or Shaw for the best and most reliable coverage and service in the area.

-What kind of Heating and Cooling systems are available in the residential properties?
+What kind of heating and cooling systems are available in the residential properties?

 Residential heating varies by property and your home could be heated either by electric baseboards, radiant floor heating, radiant baseboard heating, or gas fireplaces.
 Heating can be regulated by residents themselves from settings within their own homes.